Falk (short story): Theme

-The story is notable as one of only a few of Conrad’s work with a “happy” ending.
-Biographer Jocelyn Baines reminds her readers that Falk “is treated primarily as a comic figure.”
+The story is notable as one of only a few of Conrad’s work with a "happy" ending.
+Biographer Jocelyn Baines reminds her readers that Falk "is treated primarily as a comic figure."

-“Falk”’s opening has the same structure as two of Conrad’s previous works, “ Youth” (1898) and ‘Heart of Darkness”(1899): An autobiographical tale is told at an intimate gathering of mariners, now in their maturity.
-Literary critic Albert J. Guerard locates “Falk” among “the short personal novels of test and initiation” based on experiences “real or imagined associated with Conrad’s first voyage as captain.”
+"Falk"’s opening has the same structure as two of Conrad’s previous works, " Youth" (1898) and ‘Heart of Darkness"(1899): An autobiographical tale is told at an intimate gathering of mariners, now in their maturity.
+Literary critic Albert J. Guerard locates "Falk" among "the short personal novels of test and initiation" based on experiences "real or imagined associated with Conrad’s first voyage as captain."

-Conrad presents the Herman family and their ship as an artificial sanctuary from the primitive, elemental realities inherent in seafaring: The inhabitants of the Diana “know nothing of the world of instinct.”
-The Herman clan, with their self-complacency, cherish their conventionality and are content to live pure, yet “insignificant lives.”
-Jocelyn Baines describes them as “the epitome of bourgeois virtue and limitations.”
-Only one of the seven members of the Herman family deviates from convention, the “lovely, taciturn niece” who exhibits qualities “that are raw and still vital.”
+Conrad presents the Hermann family and their ship as an artificial sanctuary from the primitive, elemental realities inherent in seafaring: The inhabitants of the Diana "know nothing of the world of instinct."
+The Hermann clan, with their self-complacency, cherish their conventionality and are content to live pure, yet "insignificant lives."
+Jocelyn Baines describes them as "the epitome of bourgeois virtue and limitations."
+Only one of the seven members of the Hermann family deviates from convention, the "lovely, taciturn niece" who exhibits qualities "that are raw and still vital."

-Reminiscent of a country cottage in its cleanliness and good order, the Diana contrasts sharply with the degenerate atmosphere that characterizes the Shromberg hotel, a den of “deceit” and “malice.”
+Reminiscent of a country cottage in its cleanliness and good order, the Diana contrasts sharply with the degenerate atmosphere that characterizes the Schomberg hotel, a den of "deceit" and "malice."
 The young captain finds himself suspended between these two worlds.

 Falk, the owner the local tugboat, represents a preternatural power.
 Literary critic Laurence Grave provides this sketch of Falk:

-Falk maintains a fine impartiality in his contempt towards the moralistic Herman and the perfidious Schomberg.
-Despite the tugboat captain’s flaunting conventionality and “common decency”, the narrator-captain begins to appreciate Falk’s lack of duplicity, which contrasts with “the sterile atmosphere that surrounds life in the port, where the air is thick with misapprehension, half-truths, and malicious innuendo.”
+Falk maintains a fine impartiality in his contempt towards the moralistic Hermann and the perfidious Schomberg.
+Despite the tugboat captain’s flaunting conventionality and "common decency", the narrator-captain begins to appreciate Falk’s lack of duplicity, which contrasts with "the sterile atmosphere that surrounds life in the port, where the air is thick with misapprehension, half-truths, and malicious innuendo."

-The central thematic element is examined after the tugboat operator and the narrator-captain are reconciled and Falk insists that he must reveal his secret: “I have eaten a man.”
+The central thematic element is examined after the tugboat operator and the narrator-captain are reconciled and Falk insists that he must reveal his secret: "I have eaten a man."
 An act of cannibalism, committed on a becalmed ship of starving men, emerges as a moral imperative to preserve the life of the survivors.

-Captain Herman is “treated as a comic figure” when he counsels Falk that “it is the duty of a human being to starve” when faced with surviving by eating human flesh.
+Captain Hermann is "treated as a comic figure" when he counsels Falk that "it is the duty of a human being to starve" when faced with surviving by eating human flesh.
 Quickly abandoning his own moralizing, the uncle gives his blessing to the union.

-The denouement of “Falk” finds the protagonist triumphant, a heroic figure whose single-minded devotion to self-preservation has won him the spirited young niece of the Diana.
+The denouement of "Falk" finds the protagonist triumphant, a heroic figure whose single-minded devotion to self-preservation has won him the spirited young niece of the Diana.